A Mission

 Amrita Translation Foundation

-With the exponential growth of
+With the exponential growth of technology in today’s world

-we’ve seen a rapid decline in humanity’s underlying spirituality
+We’ve seen a rapid decline in humanity’s underlying spirituality

-bringing about a host of social issues
+Bringing a host of social issues

-An unprecedented assault on
+An unprecedented assault on our core values.

 In light of this

-Amrita Translation Foundation was formally established
+Amrita Translation Foundation was established.

-Through translating and increasing awareness of
+Through translating and increasing awareness of Buddhist teachings

-preserving Buddhist artefacts etc.
+And preserving Buddhist culture

 In Master Xuanzang’s words

-“In the end, inheriting Buddha’s teachings
+“Ultimately, inheriting Buddha’s teachings

 Every Step